 The Shares are the only class of shares of the Company entitled to be voted at the Meeting.
 All issued Shares are entitled to be voted at the Meeting and each has one non-cumulative vote.
-Only Shareholders of record as at the close of business on January 7, 2019 (the "Record Date") will be entitled to vote at the Meeting or any adjournment thereof.
+Only Shareholders of record as at the close of business on December 9, 2019 (the "Record Date") will be entitled to vote at the Meeting or any adjournment thereof.

 The common share figures set out herein are post-consolidation common shares due to the completion of share consolidation by the Company on October 20, 2017.
-There were 97,847,879 common shares of the Company issued and outstanding as of the Record Date.
+There were 128,801,872 common shares of the Company issued and outstanding as of the Record Date.

-To the knowledge of the directors and executive officers of the Company, no persons beneficially own, directly or indirectly, or exercise control or direction over Shares which, as of the Record Date, represent more than 10% of the voting rights attached to all outstanding Shares.
+To the knowledge of the directors and senior officers of the Company, as at the Record Date, the following are the only persons beneficially owning, directly or indirectly, or exercising control or direction over voting securities carrying more than 10% of the voting rights attached to any class of voting securities of the Company: